szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ## Problems with the Current Solution

 Firstly, I think the current solution is **not self explanatory**, it could use some comments and additional documentation in order for a new developer to understand what's going on.
+Therefore the **maintenance is difficult**, hence the reason for two functions, I simply didn't wanna touch the `read_activities_from_user_input` function when building the journal entry parser functionality. _"- Who knows what's gonna happen??!"_, we all know this situation.

 The 3 nested `while` loops are pretty much unavoidable with this approach, however as the format of the user input files are getting more complex, the more `while` loops we will need to introduce, making the code **not scalable**.

 Both functions have to change all the time because they **take on more than one responsibility**.
 They read the file, they must be aware of the user input file format.
 Even though there are 2 distinct functions for each of the DataClasses there's still a high chance that both of these functions need to change if the format of Activity or the format of JournalEntry changes.

-The dependency on the file opening function makes these code blocks **difficult to test**.
+The dependency on the file opening function and their imperative nature makes these code blocks **difficult to test**.

-And finally, there's quite a lot of repeition going on, both functions have bunch of common elements so the code **is not DRY**.
+And finally, there's quite a lot of repetition going on, both functions have bunch of common elements so the code **is not DRY**.